The Wet Collodion Process

 Following the American Civil War (1861-1865), thousands of paper photographs made from wet collodion negatives of wounded and diseased soldiers were used by the military in order to educate surgeons and doctors on medical practices.
 Wet collodion doubly strengthened the clinical gaze of the physician with the addition of an accurate means of visual reproduction of the observations they made amongst their patients.

 The wet collodion process had its limitations.
 The wet plates were a restrictive part of the photographic process as they required immediate development.
-Richard Maddox announced the invention of the dry-plate negative in 1871 and by the end of the decade it had developed for broad use.
+Richard Maddox announced the invention of the dry-plate negative in 1871 and by the end of the decade, it had developed for broad use.
 Dry-plate negatives used gelatin instead of collodion as the substance to bind light-sensitive chemicals to glass plates.

 1874 saw the production of the first negative emulsions for chemical development, and four years later Charles E. Bennett discovered a method to increase the speed of emulsions by aging them in a neutral medium.

-Revolutionising the Field of Astronomy
+Revolutionizing the Field of Astronomy

 This was a crucial development in astronomical photography, as it made capturing the thousands of stars in the night sky possible without waiting days for the exposure.
 Scientists were now able to buy prepared plates and expose them when necessary, rather than for example spending long periods of time preparing plates before observing the stars and planets.

-Henry Draper, who had first made a daguerreotype of the moon in 1840, emerged again in 1880 by making a 51 minute exposure of the Orion Nebula.
+Henry Draper, who had first made a daguerreotype of the moon in 1840, emerged again in 1880 by making a 51-minute exposure of the Orion Nebula.
 He continued to encapsulate the astronomical developments in camera work by taking a photograph of the entire nebula with even the faintest stars visible two years later.

 Bringing Photography into Colour

-Conversely, Vogel’s discovery led to the making of various kinds of emulsions that would be sensitive to all of the visible colours of light.
+Conversely, Vogel’s discovery led to the making of various kinds of emulsions that would be sensitive to all of the visible colors of light.
 It would only be a year before the English astronomer Sir William de Wiveleslie Abney composed an entire optical solar spectrum, ranging from violet to infrared.